fatiando/fatiando/doc/index.rst

 .. _Python: http://www.python.org

-As an example, this is how easy it is to create synthetic noise-corrupted gravity data on random points from a 3D prism model:
+As an **example**, this is how easy it is to create synthetic noise-corrupted gravity data on random points from a 3D prism model:

 .. doctest::